Anto-Gary/server_administration/webserver/nginx/README.md

 - add actual jinja template file here

-#### ./templates/config
+#### ./templates/context
-- add JSON data corresponding to a template with same filename
+- add JSON data corresponding to a template, with same filename as template it's to be used with
+- subdir name 'context' can be changed in TemplateEngine.py, class specifically looks for ./templates/context

-#### .env (both files should have same name, minus extension)
+#### .env
 - add filename created in ./templates
-- add filename created in ./templates/config
+  - should have same name, minus extension, as context file in ./templates/context

 #### ./conf/clsCfgs.py
-- add new method that returns template name, out_dir, & template context data
+- add new method that returns template name

 #### ./main.py
 - import newly created methods from ./conf/clsCfgs.py
-- use NginxTemplater.create_and_save_template to see if it works
+- create a method like NginxTemplater.create_reverse_proxy_template